 - Valuable items, including watches and jewellery, are at risk in school and should not be brought.
 Children wearing earrings may wear simple unobtrusive studs, these must be removed or covered during PE lessons and swimming.

-- Children should not arrive in the playground more than 10 minutes before the beginning of school.
-If you need to drop your child off before 8.45 please use the Breakfast Club, where children will get a healthy breakfast and a chance to play in a safe environment for as little as £2.50 per day (£1.50 for children registered for free school meals).
+- If you need to drop your child off before 8.40 please use the Breakfast Club, where children will get a healthy breakfast and a chance to play in a safe environment for as little as £3.00 per day (£1.50 for children registered for free school meals).

 - Children not attending after school clubs should leave promptly at the end of the day.